-Located in the north of Spain, surrounded by the mountainous Pyrenean border with France to the north and the stunning Costa Brava coastline forming the eastern edge of the area.
-Geographically, it is one of the most diverse regions in Europe where it is possible in winter to ski and on the same day visit the beach.
-Traditionally, the region is a producer of wine and olive oil and contains some of the most beautiful Mediterranean landscapes.
+Girona is located in the North of Spain, surrounded by the mountainous Pyrenean border with France to the north and the stunning Costa Brava coastline forming the eastern edge of the area.
+Geographically, it is one of the most diverse regions in Europe, where it is possible in winter to ski and on the same day visit the beach.
+Traditionally, the region is a commendable producer of wine and olive oil and contains some of the most beautiful Mediterranean landscapes.
 The province has a long, rich history and contains some of the best preserved and historically important Roman and Greek ruins in the world.

 Girona has an excellent climate for all types of sport with high annual temperatures and low rainfall.
 We have sunshine and blue skies more often than not.
 See here for details on the weather and conditions for Cycling in Girona .

 Cycling in Girona: The county of Gironès and Girona city have long been associated with cycling.
 Many professional riders have lived and continue to live in the city.
-Perhaps the most famous, Lance Armstrong made Girona his home and base for many years during his time with the US Postal team.
+The hype kicked off when Lance Armstrong made Girona his home and base for many years during his time with the US Postal team.

 Currently, Girona is the home base for the Cannondale Drapac professional cycling team and numerous other professional and pro-continental level teams use the area for their training camps.
 We work with many of the top riders who live in Girona who help us produce the best training and riding routes.

 New Zealand professional cyclist SAM BEWLEY has been Girona based since 2010: